mincho-js/mincho/packages/react/README.md

 `@mincho-js/react/jsx-runtime` and `@mincho-js/react/jsx-dev-runtime` are thin wrappers around React's automatic JSX runtimes.
 They only guard missed transforms for own `css` props.

+Supported static rule branches are converted to generated class names before JSX reaches the runtime.
+Mincho does not provide StyleX `stylex.props` fallback behavior, inject a StyleX helper namespace, evaluate imported files for CSS rules, or fall back to runtime CSS generation.

 If an own `css` prop reaches either runtime, Mincho throws:

 ```text